seirennn/godel_quantum_ontology/README.md

 ## Theory and Approach

-The Divine Algorithm explores the fundamental question of reality's dependency on a necessary being through several key steps:
+The Ontological Necessity and Transcendental Computability explores the fundamental question of reality's dependency on a necessary being through several key steps:

 1. **Quantum Simulation of Contingency**
    - Creates quantum networks representing causal dependencies